What we look for in Recursers

 Application tip: We care more about depth than breadth of knowledge—we’d rather you have a deep understanding of one language than a superficial understanding of three.
 If you’re really new to programming, we want to see that you’ve previously been successful in learning something hard, whether that’s law, biomedical engineering, or the intricacies of how coffee is manufactured.
 We want to see that you understand the code that you’ve written and don’t just bang things together until they work.

-You’re friendly.
-The primary educational value of RC comes from Recursers’ interactions with each other.
+You’re pleasant.
+The primary educational value of RC comes from Recursers learning generously and interacting with each other.
 To improve everyone’s experience we try very hard not to admit jerks.
 We also think this is educationally important.

 Application tip: We get most of our signal about this from your interviews rather than your written application.
 When you interview, be kind, engaged, thoughtful, and polite.